Dividend Reinvestment Plan: Meaning, Types & Example

 A dividend reinvestment plan is a hybrid approach where declared dividends are not paid out but reinvested at the post-dividend NAV.
 This allows investors to purchase more mutual fund units, leading to a gradual increase in holdings while still benefiting from dividend distributions.

-Features of Dividend Reinvestment Plan
+Features of the Dividend Reinvestment Plan

 A dividend reinvestment plan offers several key features that make it an attractive option for long-term investors.